bradyneal/bradyneal.github.io/_posts/2019-11-23-which-causal-inference-book.md

 layout: post
 title: Which causal inference book you should read
 subtitle: A flowchart
+description: A flowchart to help you choose which causal inference book to read.
+Also, a few short book reviews.
 gh-repo: bradyneal/causal-inference-books
 gh-badge: [star, follow]
 tags: [resources]